natmey/commotion-deb-builder/README.md

     https://github.com/opentechinstitute/olsrd.git commotion commotion olsrd
     https://github.com/opentechinstitute/serval-dna.git commotion-wireless commotion-wireless serval-dna
     https://github.com/opentechinstitute/commotion-service-manager.git master master commotion-service-manager

+NOTE: Right now, the two branch scheme is not implemented properly, and need to match!
+I plan to change this, but haven't implemented yet.
+So if you're building from "master," it will be "master master" in ther `repost.txt` file.

 ### build-commotion.conf
 Right now the only configuration options in the configuration file are: